Henity/henity.github.io/README.md

 # henity.github.io
-a pgae where I post projects I'm working on
+a page where I post projects I'm working on